 To sum up:

-The numbers do not lie, so we believe in global publishing to all possible channels in a more transparent way.
-Amazon ebook market is very much important for all authors and indie publishers but do not forget that you may increase your sales by more than 100%.
-Just open your mind to new retailers in PublishDrive with a simple click.
+The numbers do not lie, so we believe in publishing wide to as many retailers as possible.
+The Amazon market share is a very important consideration for all authors and indie publishers, but don't forget the potential sales you’d miss when distributing exclusively to Amazon.
+Just open your mind to many new retailers available in PublishDrive's distribution network.